Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 By construction, $\bfDelta\bfX_{it}$ is randomly assigned and therefore independent of $\bfZ_i$:

-This exogeneity condition, guaranteed by the experimental design, means that the conditional choice probability \eqref{eq:choiceprob} identifies the preference function $\bfbeta(\bfZ)$ without concerns about omitted variable bias or endogenous sorting that plague observational discrete choice.
+This exogeneity, guaranteed by the design, identifies the conditional choice distribution without the omitted-variable bias or endogenous sorting that plague observational discrete choice.

-To see what this buys us, consider a simplified version of the candidate-choice experiment with two binary attributes (candidate gender and party) and a binary respondent characteristic (college degree).
-Randomization means that within each education group, differences in choice probabilities across profile contrasts identify the preference coefficients directly: a comparison of female versus male candidates (holding party fixed) isolates $\beta_{\text{Female}}(z)$, and a comparison of Democrat versus Republican candidates (holding gender fixed) isolates $\beta_{\text{Party}}(z)$.
-Once these two coordinates are identified, the structural logit model implies the probability of choosing a female Democrat over a male Republican as $G(\beta_{\text{Female}}(z) + \beta_{\text{Party}}(z))$---the logit model links the isolated effects into a joint preference vector.
-Randomization identifies each attribute's marginal utility, and the structural model combines them.
+To see what this buys us, consider a simplified version of the candidate-choice experiment with two binary attributes (candidate gender and policy agenda, reform versus status quo) and a binary respondent characteristic (college degree).
+Randomization means that within each education group, differences in choice probabilities across profile contrasts identify the systematic mean coefficients directly: a comparison of female versus male candidates (holding the agenda fixed) isolates $f_{\text{Female}}(z)$, and a comparison of reform versus status-quo candidates (holding gender fixed) isolates $f_{\text{Agenda}}(z)$.
+Once these coordinates are identified, the structural model combines these marginal utilities into joint quantities of interest.

-We emphasize that identification here has two components: experimental randomization nonparametrically identifies the conditional choice probability $\Pr(Y_{it}=1 \mid \bfDelta\bfX_{it}, \bfZ_i)$, eliminating the endogeneity concerns that dominate observational discrete choice, and the logit functional form inverts these probabilities to recover the preference function $\bfbeta(\bfZ)$.
-The logit link is therefore the remaining structural assumption.
+We emphasize that identification here has two components.
+First, experimental randomization nonparametrically identifies the conditional choice probability $\Pr(Y_{it}=1 \mid \bfDelta\bfX_{it}, \bfZ_i)$, eliminating the endogeneity concerns that dominate observational discrete choice.
+Second, the logit functional form links those probabilities to latent utilities, which are linear in $\bfX_{it}$, and thereby identifies the systematic preference function $f(\bfZ)=\E[\bfbeta_i\mid\bfZ_i]$ and the population-average structural preferences $\theta_k=\E[\beta_{ik}]=\E[f_k(\bfZ_i)]$ under the maintained mean-logit model.
+If the same equations are treated only as a working conditional-logit approximation, the identified mean-stage object is instead the projection $f_0(\bfZ)$ and the average target is $\E[f_{0k}(\bfZ_i)]$.
+The respondent-specific residual $\boldsymbol{\eta}_i$ is different: with finite tasks per respondent it is not point-identified from the design alone, and is instead updated by respondent-level likelihood information under the hybrid model.
+The individual-level quantities we report should therefore be understood as empirical-Bayes posterior summaries under \eqref{eq:beta_decomp}, not as design-based point identification without additional structure.